PtFEM/PtFEM.jl/README.md

 Pkg.test("CSoM")
 ```

 As this shows, the package has not yet been published and is currently only available through cloning from my github account.
 The authors have given permission to publish the Julia version of the CSoM toolkit.
+Please refer to the [LICENSE](https://github.com/goedman/CSoM.jl/blob/master/LICENSE.md) file for more details.

 Examples are in the examples/... and notebooks/... subdirectories.
 Currently the notebooks are just initial examples (and might not always work) until the structure of the toolkit gels.